mattrussi/gitlab-com-runbooks/docs/incidents/when-gitlab-com-is-down.md

 ## Making configuration changes

-Application configuration changes are made by applying changes in CI pipelines on [chef-repo](https://ops.gitlab.net/gitlab-com/gl-infra/chef-repo) or [k8s-workloads/gitlab-com](https://ops.gitlab.net/gitlab-com/gl-infra/k8s-workloads/gitlab-com).
+Application configuration changes are made by applying changes in CI pipelines on the `ops.gitlab.net` mirrors for [chef-repo](https://ops.gitlab.net/gitlab-com/gl-infra/chef-repo) or [k8s-workloads/gitlab-com](https://ops.gitlab.net/gitlab-com/gl-infra/k8s-workloads/gitlab-com).

 ### Update your remote and create an MR on ops.gitlab.net